 While septoplasty is a commonly performed operation in adults, its use in children is less frequent and controversial.
+Pediatric Septoplasty is also performed by a pediatric ENT specialist with unique training and equipped to handle an array of issues that arise when treating babies, children, and teens.
 Pediatric septoplasty was described as early as 1902.1 However, results were less than promising with many children developing deformities such as a saddle nose deformity and maxillary retrusion post-operatively.2 In the 1950s, surgeons warned against performing septoplasty in the pediatric population as resection of the quadrilateral cartilage was thought to negatively affect the growth of the nose.3 They felt that the quadrangular cartilage was the keystone in the development of the cartilaginous vault and therefore should not be disrupted.
 This theory was further supported by Farrior and Connolly in the 1970s, who believed that nasal surgery should be delayed until growth of the nose was complete.4 However, it was also in this same decade that pediatric septoplasty started to be more widely performed.
 This sparked a variety of animal and clinical studies to evaluate outcomes after performing surgery on the growing nose.
 Over time pediatric septoplasty has evolved based on clinical evidence.
 This chapter will outline the history, indications, and technique of pediatric septoplasty.

 Animal and Human Studies